pad39academy/EventLogic/OCCUPANCY_RATE_EXPLANATION.md

-# Hotel Occupancy Rate Calculation - Detailed Explanation
+# Hotel Occupancy Rate Calculation - Detailed Explanation (UPDATED - Dynamic System)

 ## Overview
-The occupancy rate in the Ievolve Event Management System is **NOT** based on today's date or any specific date range.
-Instead, it's a **static calculation** based on the current room allocation data stored in the database.
+The occupancy rate in the Ievolve Event Management System is now **DYNAMIC** and updates automatically based on participant assignments.
+The system calculates room requirements using intelligent room-sharing rules and updates occupancy in real-time when participants are uploaded, modified, or deleted.

 ## How Occupancy Rate is Calculated